 Trimming trees helps us shape the tree to give it a clearly defined conical shape.
 By trimming the leader (the part you hang your star or angel on), we control how tall a tree will grow from one year to the next.
 This helps to ensure a nice full tree.
 A tree will generally grow one foot each year.

-As a side note, not all tree farmers trim or grow their trees in the same way.
+As a side note, not all christmas tree farms trim or grow their trees in the same way.
 So, what you learn from us is not necessarily what you would learn from another tree farmer.

 Basel Pruning is creating a visible stump at the base of a tree by using hand snips, and cutting off about 8 inches of branches from the ground up.
 This is not essential to the growth of a tree, but it helps tremendously when you are trying to cut down a tree.
 If a tree is baseled too early it can harm or even kill a tree.
 If too much is taken off, it can kill a tree.
 So, we have to be careful when we do this job.
 We do this to trees three years after we plant them.

 Cleaning empty fields is done throughout the year so that they can be planned in the future.
 This can be done from Spring to Fall.
 First, we clearcut the remaining mature trees that are not sellable.
 Then, using a machine called a “rooter” we drag up the stumps and roots left in the field.
 Then, we walk over the field and throw it all onto a trailer.
 Once the field has been gone over, we repeat the process again and again until the field is finally clean.
 We usually have to walk over a field at least 8 times before it is clean enough to plant new trees in.

 We do not have every field in use all of the time.
 We leave certain fields fallow, so that the soil can have a rest and grubs and wireworms can be eliminated.
 This is an old practice taught in the scriptures that we are bringing back to our operation.